Battle of Castricum: British aid to Russians

+Ending and assessments

 Darkness fell, bringing an end to the bloodshed on all fronts.
 Ultimately, the French were forced back to Castricum by the Russians, while the Batavians retreated to their previous position.
-The allies gained only villages of Bakkum, Limmen, and Akerlsloot by the end of the day, at a high cost.
-According to D. Milyutin's claim, about 2,500 men were casualties on the British and Russian side, while the Republicans suffered "no less damage" in his view.
-Milyutin also cites the French estimate of casualties at 1,384 men and A.-H. Jomini's statement, who "believes" that the French lost up to 2,000.
+The allies gained only villages of Bakkum, Limmen, and Akerlsloot by the end of the day, at a high cost, and in the end the Republicans regained the positions they had abandoned in the morning, except for these three villages.
+According to D. Milyutin's claim, about 2,500 men were casualties on the British and Russian sides together, while the Republicans suffered "no less damage" in his view.
+This view is based on an 1818 work (translation from English) by M. Mac-Carthy, chef de bataillon, Member of the Legion of Honour, who assumes that the Franco-Batavian casualties were not inferior.
+Milyutin also cites the French official estimate of casualties at 1,384 men and A.-H. Jomini's statement, who "believes" that the French lost up to 2,000.
+Russo-British casualties are also based on precise and official reports, but, being already higher than the Republican official ones, they are not subject to inflate in the authorities mentioned.
+G. Bodart gave similar figures for losses to Milyutin for the Republicans (1,400) and separately for the British (1,500) and Russians (1,100).
+A modern British point of view, based on older British authorities, suggests that the Russians may have actually lost up to 1,800 men, making the total Coalition loss around 3,200.
 The Duke reported to Paul I that the Russians were overly "impetuous," without admitting guilt on the part of the British command.
 Less than half of the Anglo-Russian forces that landed in Holland remained in their field army.
 There were issues with Anglo-Russian supplies.
 In the autumn's inclement weather, the number of sick increased.
 Generals Abercromby, Pulteney and Dundas suggested retreating to Zijpe to await reinforcements from London.
 Before the battle, the Duke hoped that the anticipated success at Castricum would change the situation, but subsequent events proved otherwise, resulting in the flight of both the British and Russians from the battlefield of Castricum.

+Were we to sustain a severe check, I much doubt if the discipline of the troops would be sufficient to prevent a total dissolution of the army.
+This is melancholy, and is the natural consequence of young soldiers and inexperienced officers—all-powerful if attacked, but without resource if beaten.